 Internet coupons have been utilized nearly as long as email marketing became commonplace, but statistics have shown a steady rise in their use, especially during the 2009 holiday season.
 Mailboxes have become inundated with Internet coupons sent from dozens of online retailers both large and small, or maybe even hundreds, depending upon a consumer’s online shopping habits.

-Internet coupon distribution and use is expected to rise further in 2010, partly in response to the weak economy, but also because new marketing techniques are being understood and employed by online marketers and E-Commerce sites, enabling Internet coupons to have a stronger appeal than ever before.
+Internet coupon distribution and use are expected to rise further in 2010, partly in response to the weak economy, but also because new marketing techniques are being understood and employed by online marketers and eCommerce sites, enabling Internet coupons to have a stronger appeal than ever before.

 For more information on Email Marketing, call us at 1-800-978-3417 or Contact Active Web Group and let us help you!